gosandbox/kafka-with-go/README.md

     % docker-compose up/down

-Then use docker-desktop to inspect or use terminal log to see a uuid is produced and consumed see the log.
+Then use docker-desktop to inspect or terminal log to see a uuid is produced every few seconds.

 ## Go
 The [Get started with Go] explains how to bootstrap a simple project and dependency tracking.